 Wind River Range

-Watching for my upcoming feature story at The Big Outside about that 39-mile backpacking trip in the Wind River Range.
-In the meantime, see all of my stories about the Wind River Range, including this feature story about dayhiking a 27-mile, east-west traverse, and this Ask Me post suggesting another backpacking trip with high marks for solitude.
+Read my feature story about that 41-mile hike, “Best of the Wind River Range: Backpacking to Titcomb Basin” and all of my stories about the Wind River Range, including this feature story about dayhiking a 27-mile, east-west traverse, and this Ask Me post suggesting another five-star backpacking trip.

 John Muir Wilderness